cmagganas/convo-lingo-pipecat/README.md

      cp templates/streams.xml.template templates/streams.xml
      ```
    - In `templates/streams.xml`, replace `<your_server_url>` with your ngrok URL (without `https://`)
-   - The final URL should look like: `wss://abc123.ngrok.io/ws`
+   - The final URL should look like: `wss://abc123.ngrok.io/ws?language={{flow.variables.caller_language}}`
+   - This template automatically passes the selected language from the Twilio Call Flow to the bot

 ### Terminal 2: Server Setup